wrycu/blog/_posts/2024-12-19-tailscale-risks.md

 **Figure 2: I did say things I find cool would be as entertaining as my favorite pastime...**

 After I gushed about Tailscale to a friend, they asked if it was actually safe to use.
 I replied that...
 I assumed so.
-And then, over the course of about 8 months, set out to test whether this highly informed opinion was correct or not.
+And then, over the course of about 8 months, set out to test whether this highly-informed opinion was correct or not.

 ![Me slowly writing this post](../assets/images/tailscale/slow.gif)